-Scenario 3 - Pass Initial Evaluation, No Objection,

-Contention - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
+Scenario 3 - Pass Initial Evaluation, No Objection, Contention - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
 No objections are filed during the objection period, so there is no dispute to resolve.
 However, there are other applications for the same or a similar gTLD string, so there is contention.
-In this case, the application prevails in the contention resolution, so the applicant can enter into a registry agreement and the application can proceed toward delegation of the applied-for gTLD.
+In this case, the application prevails in the contention resolution, and the other contenders are denied their applications, so the applicant can enter into a registry agreement and the application can proceed toward delegation of the applied-for gTLD.

 Scenario 4 - Pass Initial Evaluation, Win Objection, No Contention - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
-During the objection filing period, an objection is filed on one of the four enumerated grounds by an objector with standing (refer to Module 3, Objection Procedures).
+During the objection filing period, an objection is filed on one of the four enumerated grounds by an objector with standing (refer to Module 3, Dispute Resolution Procedures).
 The objection is heard by a dispute resolution service provider panel that finds in favor of the applicant.
 The applicant can enter into a registry agreement and the application can proceed toward delegation of the applied-for gTLD.